nfinit/scenes/README.md

-`scenes` is a work-in-progress online hierarchical photo album management system.
+**scenes** is a work-in-progress online hierarchical photo album management system.
 This project is being developed mainly to manage travel photography, but can reasonably be applied to any other subject.

-## Feature outline
+Work on _scenes_ is very roughly inspired by Dave Flack's [World Photo Album](https://www.qsl.net/ah6hy/photos.html), one of my favorite travel websites for the volume of interesting content it presents in a simple, brief, legacy-friendly format.
+Like Flack's site, _scenes_ aims to present its content in a simple and compatible manner, but also in a way that is consistent, flexible and easy to maintain on the backend.

-`scenes` is very roughly inspired by Dave Flack's [World Photo Album](https://www.qsl.net/ah6hy/photos.html), one of my favorite travel websites for the volume of interesting content it presents in a simple, brief format. `scenes` aims to be just as simple, but also much more flexible and maintainable on the backend.
+At a fundamental level, _scenes_ operates on collections of assets.
+These collections can be completely empty with only metadata, or include many assets.
+Collections are further organized in a hierarchical fashion, with each collection capable of having multiple "children" while itself being the "child" of multiple collections.
+Empty collections in this scheme are best understood as "roots" that can be used to aggregate child collections.